ibm-cloud-architecture/refarch-kc/README.md

 ### Microservices for shipment order handling - additional comments and motivation

 In this section we provided additional explanations on the organization of the shipment handling processing into a set of EDA coupled microservices.
-This will include
+This will include:
-* some furher explanation of the concept behind each of the proposed microservices
+* some further explanation of the concept behind each of the proposed microservices
 * user stories for the microservices
 * explanation how this uses and benefits from key EDA patterns - event sourcing and Command Query Responsibility Separation (CQRS).

 #### Orders Microservice: Place Shipment Order - user stories

-As a manufacturer of pharmaceutical goods with production location XXX near port UU, I repeatedly identify new potential retailers for my product - for example a retailer with a distribution hub at location YYY near port VV - and I need to place an order with shipping company (K.Containers ) to have a container of my products picked up from location XXX and delivered to location YYY.
+As a manufacturer of pharmaceutical goods with production location XXX near port UU, I repeatedly identify new potential retailers for my product - for example a retailer with a distribution hub at location YYY near port VV - and I need to place an order with shipping company (K.Containers) to have a container of my products picked up from location XXX and delivered to location YYY.
 At the time I request a shipment booking I always know:
 * the pickup location XXX and its adjacent port UU
 * the delivery location YYY and its adjacent port VV
 * the earliest date at which a container's worth of my products could be available for pickup at XXX